When Do I Need to Replace My HVAC System?

 A Jump in Your Energy Bill

 An inflated energy bill may be an indicator that your HVAC is not performing to the standard it should.
-A jump in your bill may mean a jump in the operating cost of your HVAC system at which time you may need to consider repair or replacement.
+A sudden surge in your bill may signal a decrease in operating efficiency, which means it may be time to call a professional technician for help.
 Factors to consider here are the warranty if applicable, the age of the system, the projected life of the system and the degree of expense needed for repair versus purchasing a new unit.
+When considering an upgrade, it’s essential to factor in the cost of installation, too.

 A Climb in HVAC Repairs